-Moving between banks after short tenures is, as a rule, something to avoid – even if the practice is still prevalent in Hong Kong and Singapore.
+Moving between banks after short tenures is, as a rule, something to avoid – even if the practice is still prevalent in Singapore, especially in 2021's overheated job market.

 X "affected the quality of my work" (and other changes of tone)